darkconsole/avorion-mothballing/README.md

 ### Single Player:

-1. Copy the data directory to your game or use the patches.
+1. Copy the `data` and `mods` directory to your game or use the patches.
 This mod overwrites nothing.

 2. Copy the `mods/DccMothballing/ConfigDefault.lua` file to `Config.lua` if you